Updated: Jul 19

 So what should we do?

-Here are a few simple [but not so easy] things you can do:
+Here are a few simple [but not always so easy] things you can do:

 Catch Accusation while it's still a thought.
 Don't let it convince you to nurse a feeling or grow into words or actions.
 You will end up with a result you won't like!
 [Read more—Thinking About Thinking]

-If you realize you've been agreeing with accusation toward God, others, or yourself, repent and ask forgiveness.
-Receive God's unmerited favor (grace) and forgiveness through Jesus.
+- If you realize you've been agreeing with accusation toward God, others, or yourself, change your mind!
+Choose to focus instead on God's unmerited favor (grace) toward you and His complete forgiveness through Jesus.
 Speak Romans 8:1 out loud when the enemy comes back to accuse you, and then reject the thought.
-"There is therefore no no condemnation for those who are in Christ Jesus - for those who walk not after the flesh but after the spirit."
+"There is therefore now no condemnation for those who are in Christ Jesus - for those who walk not after the flesh but after the spirit."